CESSProject/cess-portal/README.md

 cess-portal is the client of the cess project.
 By using some simple commands of cess-portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.

+# Prerequisites

+* :one: Centos
+* :two: Go 1.17 and above

 # **Build Code**

 If you don't have git software on your machine, please install it first